LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Experimental Results

+We show detailed metrics on the proposed new test set in Table~\ref{tab:challenge}.
+We report 3D\,AP, LET-3D-AP, LET-3D-APL, and mean longitudinal affinity (mLA) for all class and range breakdowns, with 10\% of longitudinal tolerance.
+Note that the 3D\,AP metrics are computed with $0.5$, $0.3$, $0.3$ IoU thresholds for vehicles, pedestrians and cyclists.
 As shown in Table~\ref{tab:challenge}, LET-3D-AP values are consistently higher than 3D\,AP values since more detections are matched with ground truth objects with additional longitudinal tolerance.
 The difference is especially pronounced for small objects like pedestrians, as well as far-away objects.
 We also report the mean longitudinal affinity values to show the difference between LET-3D-AP and LET-3D-APL.
 We observe that methods with higher metrics not only have more valid detections but also have better localization as indicated by higher mLA.
-We can also verify the assumption of depth errors being a constant percentage of range by checking the consistent mLA values with different range breakdowns.
+We can also verify the assumption of depth errors being roughly proportional to range by checking the consistent mLA values with different range breakdowns.
+Our results suggest that, under the proposed metrics, some camera-only 3D detectors can already surpass the LiDAR-based detectors.

-The results suggest that the evaluation of camera-only detection methods may benefit from the proposed metrics as they quantify the performance in a more fine-grained way.